joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ## XX Nuclear Bomb

 If everything went wrong, you can always delete the runner set and start over.
-This following command will permanently delete everything Kubernetes-related from all namespaces.
-Please be careful with this command as you will lose everything on your machine.
+This following command will permanently delete everything Kubernetes-related from all namespaces. **Please be careful with this command as you will lose everything Kubernetes-related on your machine**.

 ```bash
 helm ls -a --all-namespaces | awk 'NR > 1 { print  "-n "$2, $1}' | xargs -L1 helm delete &&